 - If a product is out of stock, ask for a rain check for when it is restocked

 Often, seemingly great deals will come with qualifications hidden in the fine print.
-This may be something like a car dealership offering 0% financing with no money down, but only for people with perfect credit.
+This may be something like a furniture store offering 0% financing with no money down, but only for people with perfect credit.
 If your credit is merely good, you may be required to put money down in order to qualify, and if your credit is poor, you may not qualify at all for the 0% rate.